Cipher Department of the High Command of the Wehrmacht: Defensive cryptology

 German military cryptographers failed to realize that their Enigma, T52 and other systems were insecure.
 Although many attempts were made to try and validate the security of the Enigma, which the whole of the Wehrmacht secure communication cryptographic infrastructure rested on, they failed.
-The reason for this, was they were unable to conduct sufficiently deep security tests to determine how secure they were.
+The reason for this was they were unable to conduct sufficiently deep security tests to determine how secure they were.
 They were also unable to put forth the costly practical effort required to solve them.
 Their security tests were theoretical only, and they were unable to imagine what a large concerted effort at traffic analysis could achieve.
-A security measure which would have proved productive, was the issue of new Enigma rotors.
-However, so many Enigma machines were out in the field, that it would prove impractical to update them.
+A security measure which would have proved productive was the issue of new Enigma rotors.
+However, so many Enigma machines were out in the field that it would prove impractical to update them.
 OKW/Chi also felt that even if a particular Enigma unit was captured, it would still be considered secure, since no process was known by OKW/Chi that could break it.
 They also had not advanced sufficiently in cryptology to realize what could be achieved by a large combined engineering team.
-The Allies had undertaken that effort and had been reward with huge successes Also Germany was unable to cryptanalyze British and American high-grade systems (Ultra) carrying critical Allied data.
+The Allies had undertaken that effort and had been rewarded with huge successes.
+Germany was also unable to cryptanalyze British and American high-grade systems (Ultra) carrying critical Allied data.
 As a result, OKW/Chi had no hint that their own high-grade systems were insecure.

 Curiously, a number of systems were under development at OKW/Chi and at other agencies which would have been considered secure.
 The introduction of the pluggable reflector (German: Umkehrwalze D) called Uncle Dick at Bletchley Park.
 It was introduced in Spring 1945 and made obsolete the Bombe.
-This necessitated, the development of the new updated Bombe, called the Duenna.
+This necessitated the development of the new updated Bombe, called the Duenna.
 Dr. Huettenhain said in TICOM interrogation: